tektoncd/pipeline/docs/pipelineruns.md

 All three sub-fields are optional, and will be automatically processed according to the following constraint:
 * `timeouts.pipeline >= timeouts.tasks + timeouts.finally`

-You may combine the timeouts as follow:
+Example timeouts usages are as follows:

 Combination 1: Set the timeout for the entire `pipeline` and reserve a portion of it for `tasks`.